 We draw your attention to some important points in this regard:

-– The first-year doctoral students must submit a thesis jury proposal to pass their candidacy exam.
-At the end of their first year, PhD students must have 4 credits.
+– The first-year PhD Students must submit a thesis jury proposal to pass their candidacy exam.
+At the end of their first year, PhD Students must have 4 credits.
 The candidacy exam is a small oral exam with 3 members of a jury followed by a Q&A session.
-This exam must take place between 9 to 12 months after your enrolment date.
-An e-mail will be sent to you by your program administrator.
+An automatic e-mail will be sent to you by the Academic Services.

-– Each year in March, a report outlining the progress of the thesis must be presented by the PhD students.
+– Each year in March, an annual report outlining the progress of the thesis must be presented by the PhD Students.

 Duration of the doctoral program

 The duration of the doctoral program is 4 years.

 Extension requests must be submitted before the relevant deadline, signed by the thesis director (and co-director if applicable).
 They should be validated by the program director and EDOC.

 External PhD Students practicing a professional activity outside EPFL must ensure that their workload does not prevent them from pursuing their doctoral program.